 Treatment Options for Gynecomastia

-1. Medications: Certain medications, such as selective estrogen receptor modulators (SERMs) or aromatase inhibitors, can help reduce breast tissue size by balancing hormones.
+- Medications: Some medicines, like selective estrogen receptor modulators (SERMs) or aromatase inhibitors, can help shrink breast tissue size by evening out hormones.

-3. Lifestyle changes: Making certain lifestyle modifications, such as maintaining a healthy weight, avoiding alcohol and illicit drugs, and exercising regularly, can help manage gynecomastia symptoms.
+- Lifestyle changes: Changing some habits such as keeping a healthy weight staying away from alcohol and illegal drugs, and working out often, can help control gynecomastia symptoms.

 Lifestyle Changes to Manage Gynecomastia

-2. Avoiding alcohol and illicit drugs: Alcohol and certain drugs, such as marijuana and anabolic steroids, can disrupt hormone levels and exacerbate gynecomastia.
-Avoiding these substances can help manage the condition.
+- Stay away from booze and illegal drugs: Alcohol and some drugs, like weed and steroids, can mess with your hormone levels and make gynecomastia worse.
+Cutting these out can help you manage the condition.

 Support and Resources for Individuals with Gynecomastia